Nsustain/.github/profile/README.md

 Open-source developers.

-We are the kind of people who were tired of seeing codes whose only purpose is make more money with more ad clicks.
+We are the kind of people who were tired of seeing codes whose only purpose was to make more money with more ad clicks.
 We wanted to find projects that we truly care about.